Turao/go-worker/README.md

 ### Architecture

+> I'm not really sure how to best structure the client layers yet...

 - client
   - cli.go: decorates the client with a CLI framework (for parsing command arguments)
   - client.go: provides application services. works like a proxy api